Q: How do I apply for admission?

 A: You can complete a paper copy of the Application for Undergraduate Admission or submit the application online.
 You will also need to request official transcripts to be sent from your high school (and all colleges/universities where you have college credit), and submit an official ACT or SAT score.
 There is also a $35 application fee.
 Please call the Office of Undergraduate Admissions at 888.GO.2.UMSL if you have questions.

 Q: When should I apply?

 A: The best time fo applying to UMSL would be early in your Senior year of high school.
-We begin reviewing applications in mid-September.
+We begin reviewing applications in early-September.
 For full consideration of scholarships and housing, it is best to apply before March 1st of your Senior year.

 Q: Is there an application fee?

 A: Yes.
 The application fee for UMSL is $35 for U.S. students and $40 for international students.